Marathon Match Competition

 Clicking the Test Examples button will immediately compile and place your submission on a queue for automated testing of just the example test cases.
 Detailed feedback will be made available when the tests are complete, including processing time, score, and any output from the program.
 Competitors may submit test examples once every 30 minutes.
 The competitor's rank and overall score will not be updated.

 Competitors are encouraged to improve solutions and resubmit throughout the submission phase.
 The most recent submission is the one that will always count towards the standings.

 Once time is up for submitting, each submission will be run against a larger set of test cases and be issued a final score.
 This final score will determine the rankings of the match and the advancers of the round.

-The competition is free and you must be an 18 years or older collegiate member, as well as meet all eligibility criteria, in order to participate.
+The competition is free and you must be 18 years or older, as well as meet all eligibility criteria, in order to participate.